Massage Feels Like A Drug (But in the best way)

 So, what's the catch?

 Soreness.
 Chances are you’re going to feel it for a day or two.
 The same kind of soreness you feel after a hard workout.
-When the tissue is worked firmly, it causes micro tears which leads to said soreness.
-That's why it's important to drink lots of water so that that metabolic waste can get flushed out.
+When the tissue is worked firmly, it causes micro tears which leads to soreness.
+That's why hydration is important.
+This supports circulation and the body’s natural recovery processes.
 Those poor muscles need to be nourished.

 At the end of the day, the positives outweigh the negatives.

 Is it cheap?
-No, but if you're buying cheap drugs, you get what you pay for.
+No, but if you're buying cheap, you usually get what you pay for.

 You can find him here...